-Upon completion of Nitec course and meeting the GPA requirement, students may progress to a Higher Nitec course.
 Upon completion of Higher Nitec course and meeting the GPA requirement, students may progress to a 2 to 3-year Diploma course in ITE or Polytechnic under the Joint Polytechnic Admissions Exercise (JPAE) exercise.

-NITEC holders with strong GPAs may progress directly to Polytechnic courses.
-Students are strongly encouraged to refer to www.ite.edu.sg for mapped and unmapped ITE Higher Nitec Courses.
+Students are strongly encouraged to refer to https://jpae.polytechnic.edu.sg/App/CourseFinder/CourseFinder/Index for progression opportunities and requirements to polytechnic after Higher Nitec.